Mixed Breeds

 The Pyrador is generally a healthier mixed breed pup.

-The Pyrador is a relatively healthy mixed breed, whose life expectancy is between 10 to 12 years.
-Being a mixed breed he could inherit the health concerns of either parents, so here are the most common known health concerns:
+The Pyrador is a relatively healthy mixed breed whose life expectancy is between 10 to 12 years.
+Being a mixed breed, he could inherit the health concerns of either parent, so here are the most commonly known health concerns:

-Hip & Elbow Dysplasia: This is caused by the abnormal formation of the hip and elbow joint, which could be inherited from either of his parents, or because he is such a big pooch it could also be triggered by rapid bone growth as a puppy.
+Hip & Elbow Dysplasia: This is caused by the abnormal formation of the hip and elbow joint, which can be inherited from either of his parents or because he is such a big pooch, it could also be triggered by rapid bone growth as a puppy.
 It can eventually lead to paralysis in later life, so it is important to see his parent’s hip scores and feed him the correct nutrition.

-Patella Luxation: This is whereby the kneecap is dislocated from its normal position on the thigh bone.
+Patella Luxation: This happens when the kneecap is dislocated from its normal position on the thigh bone.

 Nutrition